20 Of The Best Indonesian Foods To Try Today!

 #12 Pisang Goreng

 Simply put, Pisang Goreng is a deep-fried banana - basically Indonesia's take on a banana fritter.
 It is a staple of Indonesian street food and can be found in nearly every road junction.
 It is made with much more batter than banana, which forms the crispy texture that locals love so much, while still maintaining the creamy interior of the banana inside.
-Truly the perfect dish to snack on!
+Truly the perfect dish to snack on, and we recommend adding a scoop of ice cream for an extra decedent dessert!

 #13 Pecel Lele

-Most people don’t find the slimy catfish an appetising prospect to eat, but Indonesians say otherwise.
+While many might not consider catfish an appetising choice, the slimy catfish is an appetising prospect to eat, but Indonesians say otherwise.
 Pecel Lele food stalls can be found on nearly any road in big cities, a testament to how high the demand for this food is.
 It is a dish that consists of deep-fried catfish served with steamy white rice, hot sambal chilli, and crispy tempeh.

 #14 Tempeh